 This list of concerns is far from exhaustive.

-The bill was only introduced yesterday, but Minister Lensink has stated that she wants the upper house to pass it very soon.
+The bill was only introduced in mid October, but Minister Lensink has stated that she wants the upper house to pass it on 25 November.

 It’s absolutely critical that we speak up NOW before it’s too late.